-Volatility drag is one of the risks in investing.
-Volatility drag is a complex concept familiar to many sophisticated investors and financial professionals while relatively few ordinary investors have ever heard of it.
-It can have a significant effect on the performance of any portfolio, however, particularly over extended periods of time.
+Volatility drag quantifies the negative impact that volatility has on the compounded returns of an investment over time.
+Sophisticated investors and financial professionals may be familiar with this complex concept, but relatively few ordinary investors encounter it.
+Volatility drag have a significant effect on the performance of any portfolio, especially over extended periods of time.
 With that in mind, it’s useful for both investors and financial advisors to understand the basics of volatility drag, how it impacts investments, how to calculate it and strategies to manage it.

-Fortunately, financial advisors routinely express annual returns as the geometric mean return rather than the simple average annual return.
-Throughout the investing world, geometric mean return is known as the annualized return and mutual funds and other financial products state returns as annualized returns instead of the typically higher average returns.
+Financial advisors play a crucial role in helping investors navigate the complexities of volatility drag.
+By expressing annual returns as the geometric mean return rather than the simple average annual return, advisors provide a more accurate representation of investment performance.
+Throughout the investing world, the geometric mean return, known as the annualized return, is widely recognized and used by mutual funds and other financial products to express their performance.

 How Volatility Drag Impacts Your Portfolio